Vman45/KiwiSDR_PCB/README.md

 An add-on board ("cape") that turns your Beagle into a web-accessible shortwave receiver.

 This repository contains the KiCAD files (schematics, board layout), Gerbers, BOM and other files used to produce the KiwiSDR PCB.
-Also included here is the design for an active antenna and bias tee although they are still undergoing development.
+Also included here is the design for an active antenna and bias tee.

+**Note: the active antenna and bias tee schematics and PCBs here are still undergoing development and do not work properly.
+Do not fabricate the PCBs and expect them to work.**

 The KiwiSDR software is located in the repository [Beagle_SDR_GPS](https://github.com/jks-prv/Beagle_SDR_GPS/).